Contemporary anesthesia in craniomaxillofacial trauma surgery: a scoping review from 2002–2022

 42. Wong A, Subar P, Witherell H, et al. Reducing nasopharyngeal trauma: the urethral catheter-assisted nasotracheal intubation technique.
 Anesth Prog 2011;58:26-30.
 [Crossref] [PubMed]

 43. Hosseinzadeh H, Taheri Talesh K, Golzari SE, et al. Warming Endotracheal Tube in Blind Nasotracheal Intubation throughout Maxillofacial Surgeries.
 J Cardiovasc Thorac Res 2013;5:147-51.
-[PubMed]
+[Crossref] [PubMed]

 44. Ersoy B, Gürsoy T, Celebiler O, et al. A complication of nasotracheal intubation after mandibular subcondylar fracture.
 J Craniofac Surg 2011;22:1527-9.
 [Crossref] [PubMed]